 - 2020

-The first World Series title for the Dodgers came in 1955.
-Still known as the Brooklyn Dodgers, the boys from Ebbets Field defeat the New York Yankees in seven games.
-Not only was this the Dodgers’ first title, but it also marked the first time Brooklyn defeated its cross-town rival that beat the team in five other World Series appearances.
+The first title for the Dodgers came in 1955 while in Brooklyn.
+The boys from Ebbets Field defeated the New York Yankees in seven games.
+Not only was this the Dodgers’ first title but it also marked the first time Brooklyn defeated its cross-town rival that beat the team in five other Fall Classic appearances.

 The Dodgers’ second title came in 1959, the team’s second year in California.
 Los Angeles, led by Don Drysdale, Wally Moon, and Charlie Neal, defeated the White Sox in six games.
-After that season, LA would win again in 1963 against the Yankees, and beat the Twins in a seven-games series in 1965 to clinch the franchise’s fourth title.
+After that season, LA would win again in 1963 against the Yankees and beat the Twins in a seven-game series in 1965 to clinch the franchise’s fourth title.

 The 1970s were a strong decade for the Dodgers.
 Los Angeles made the World Series on three separate occasions that decade, but lost all three.
 Two of those three were against the Yankees, but Los Angeles did get some revenge in 1981.
 In the 1981 World Series, the Dodgers defeated the Yankees to win the team’s fifth title.

-After going 43-17 in the 2020 regular season, the Dodgers would advance to the World Series for the third time in five seasons.
+After going 43-17 in the 2020 regular season, the Dodgers would advanced to the Fall Classic for the third time in five seasons.
 This time around, the Dodgers proved to be successful.
-Los Angeles would defeat the Rays in six games to win the team’s seventh and most recent championship to date.
+Los Angeles defeated the Rays in six games to win the team’s seventh and most recent championship to date.